 Paper Use In Education

-A typical school will use an average of 2,000 sheets per day, meaning that during a full school year of 160 days, a school will chew through over 320,000 sheets of paper per year.
+A typical school will use an average of 2,000 sheets per day.
+Additionally, this means a full 160 day academic year will go through over 320,000 sheets of paper.

-With roughly 100,000 schools in the US, this means that all together schools are consuming as much as 32 billion sheets of paper per year.
+With roughly 100,000 schools in the US, this means schools are consuming around 32 billion sheets of paper per year.

 How Much Using Paper Costs